Master of Science

 What is the Boot Up Orientation?

 The Boot Up Orientation is scheduled prior to the start of the first semester.
-The orientation consists of a variety of workshops and experiences acclimating you to the overall program requirements, faculty and support staff, program technology requirements, library resources, course management system, final research project and practicum expectations, Titan Card, and software purchases.
-During this orientation you will spend time all the program faculty and meeting your classmates and getting to know one another.
+The orientation consists of a variety of workshops and experiences focusing on the overall program requirements, faculty and support staff, program technology requirements, library resources, course management system, final research project and practicum expectations, Titan Card, and software purchases.
+During theorientation you will spend time with all the program faculty and meeting your classmates and getting to know one another.
 We begin to establish the online community of learners during the orientation.

 This event is mandatory and part of the program's requirements for graduation.